Harriman, NY

 About Harriman, NY

-Harriman is a small community in New York with a population of 2,843 residents.
-The median household income is $95,324 per year, which is above the national average.
-The median age in Harriman is 37 years.
+Harriman is a small town located in New York with a population of 2,843 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $95,324 per year, which is 27% above the national median of $75,149.
+The median age of 37 years is close to the US median age of 38.9 years.

 Cost of Living in Harriman, NY